ShivrajRath/flickr-image-by-place-api/README.md

 This application exposes public api to get images for a particular location.
 It uses node.js' [`flickrapi`](https://www.npmjs.com/package/flickrapi) package to call flickr apis.

+## Run locally
+Provide flickr apiKey in environment.js
+Run `yarn start` to start the node.js server.
+By default it would run on `3333` port of localhost

 ## Usage

 ### Getting images for a particular location: